thwill1000/mmbasic-sptools/README.md

 2. Extract all the files to ```/sptools/```
     - if you install in a different directory then you need to edit the value of ```SPT_INSTALL_DIR$``` in ```/src/common/sptools.inc```.

-## 2. Function/subroutine dependency generator 'spflow'
+## 2. ```spflow``` - Function/subroutine dependency generator

+### 2.4.
+Known issues

+1. ```spflow``` cannot determine that an identifier refers to a function or subroutine (and thus include calls to it in its output) unless it finds a corresponding ```Function id``` or ```Sub id``` declaration.
+This is different to ```cflow``` where C functions calls can be recognised uniquely by their syntax, whereas MMBasic function calls are syntactically indistinguishable from array variable access.
+    * this limitation makes running ```spflow``` on a ".inc" file of dubious utility.

 ## 3. Transpiler and code-formatter 'sptrans'

 ### 3.1.
 Features

 * Flattens #Include hierarchies
     * useful for moving code from the CMM2 to other MMBasic flavours that currently do not support #Include.
     * supports multiple levels of #Include and does not require the files to have ".inc" file-extension
         * MMBasic 5.05 on the CMM2 only supports a single level of #Include, i.e. a ".bas" file can #Include one or more ".inc" files and that's it.
 * Configurable code reformatting
     * automatic indentation.
     * automatic update of spacing between tokens.
     * remove comments.
     * remove empty-lines.
 * Conditional commenting/uncommenting of code sections
     * useful for supporting multiple MMBasic flavours from a single source-tree.
 * Configurable token replacement
     * useful for improving performance by inlining constants and shortening identifiers.
     * currently only supports a 1 → 1 mapping.

 ### 3.2.
 Examples